 Taking good care of your arena surface with a regular maintenance regime, is essential for keeping your equestrian surface riding at its optimum performance level.
-The frequency and type of maintenance that you undertake will depend largely on the climate, your chosen arena surface, the number of horses using it and the type of riding that you do.
+The frequency and type of maintenance that you undertake will depend largely on the climate, your chosen arena surface, the number of horses using it, the type of riding that you do and whether it’s for indoor or outdoor arenas.

 Horse Riding Arena Maintenance for Waxed and Non-Coated Surfaces